warp-tech/warpgate-docs/docs/getting-started-on-helm.md

   --values values.yaml
 ```

+Setup runs once as a Helm hook on install, meaning an upgrade will only rolls out new pods.
+Database migrations are run by Warpgate itself on pod start.

 Read [Upgrading](upgrading.md) first - back up the database, and with several replicas expect a short window of mixed versions.

 ## Uninstalling